 One problem with a business plan for solopreneurs starting out is that it’s a lot of work.
 A typical business plan has some or all of the following:

 - Financial projections

 There are a couple of additional problems with traditional business plans:

 - It’s designed to be read by other people – not the solopreneur.
-This is the wrong perspective for a one-person business and it means that actually writing the plan is more time consuming than it needs to be, Additionally, we tend to focus on the positives when describing our business others.
+This is the wrong perspective for a one-person business and it means that actually writing the plan is more time-consuming than it needs to be, Additionally, we tend to focus on the positives when describing our business to others.
 Rose-colored glasses aren't the best choice for a document that is going to guide your one-person business.

 - Once done, it’s often treated as cast in stone.
 This is because creating one can take a lot of work.
 Because of that, people are then reluctant to revise it as they go.
 But it’s quite likely you will need to revise it as your business meets the real world.

 The last problem is the one that can really hurt you.
 Your plan is unlikely to remain intact after you launch.
 Things you thought -assumptions you made - will turn out to be wrong.
 Then the plan needs to change.
 Yet business plans are used to keep people doing what they are “supposed” to be doing.
 There is an inherent “the plan is right” perspective baked into the business plan.
 And yet it probably isn’t.